Kappa Alpha Theta: Philanthropy

-Notable alumnae
+Notable members

-Some notable alumni of Kappa Alpha Theta include Laura Bush, Barbara Bush, Jenna Bush, Tory Burch, Melinda French Gates, Amy Holmes, Sheryl Crow, Gretchen Whitmer, Kerri Strug, Rue McClanahan, Amy Grant, and Jennifer Cook O'Toole.
+Some notable alumni of Kappa Alpha Theta include Agnes de Mille, Laura Bush, Barbara Bush, Jenna Bush, Tory Burch, Melinda French Gates, Amy Holmes, Sheryl Crow, Gretchen Whitmer, Kerri Strug, Rue McClanahan, Amy Grant, Jennifer Cook, and Tiffany Trump.

 Laura Bush was a member of the Beta Sigma chapter at Southern Methodist University in University Park, Texas.
 Her daughters Barbara and Jenna Bush were members at Yale University and the University of Texas at Austin, respectively.
 Tory Burch, an American fashion designer, businesswoman, and philanthropist was a member of Kappa Alpha Theta at the University of Pennsylvania, an Ivy League university in Philadelphia.
 Amy Holmes, an American journalist and political commentator, was a member of Kappa Alpha Theta at Princeton University.
 Sheryl Crow was a member at the University of Missouri in Columbia, Missouri.
 Gretchen Whitmer, Michigan's current governor, was a Theta at Michigan State University in East Lansing, Michigan.
 Amy Grant, an American singer, was a member of the Alpha Eta chapter at Vanderbilt University in Nashville, Tennessee.

 The first women admitted to Phi Beta Kappa honor society were Thetas.